 - The memory impairment disorders (MID) group consists of 206 subjects diagnosed as having Alzheimer's disease or amnestic MCI on the basis of one or more criteria: consensus diagnosis of a neuropsychologist and neurologist, neuropsychological test finding, or selection into a study following the research diagnostic criteria.
-Alzheimer's disease is the most common form of dementia, accounting for 60-70% of dementia cases (Petersen et al. 2014).
-Mild cognitive impairment (MCI) can present with a variety of symptoms; when memory loss is the predominant symptom it is termed "amnestic MCI" and is frequently seen as a transitional stage between normal aging and Alzheimer's disease (Albert et al. 2011).
+Alzheimer's disease is the most common form of dementia, accounting for 60 to 70 percent of dementia cases (Petersen et al, 2014).
+MCI (mild cognitive impairment) can present with a variety of symptoms; when memory loss is the predominant symptom it is termed "amnestic MCI" and is frequently seen as a transitional stage between normal aging and Alzheimer's disease (Albert et al, 2011).
 We would expect memory problems on the clock test but do not expect significant motor slowing during the early stages of the disease.
-In our sample, subjects with amnestic MCI meet criteria established by Petersen et al. (2014) and have circumscribed memory loss in the context of otherwise intact cognition and no report of functional problems.
+In our sample, subjects with amnestic MCI meet criteria established by Petersen et al (2014) and have circumscribed memory loss in the context of otherwise intact cognition and no report of functional problems.
 Our subjects with Alzheimer's disease are primarily at an early stage of the disease. - The vascular cognitive disorders (VCD) group consists of 121 subjects diagnosed with vascular dementia, mixed MCI, or vascular cognitive impairment (VCI).
-Vascular dementia is widely considered the second most common cause of dementia after Alzheimer's disease, accounting for 10% of cases (Battistin and Cagnin 2010).
+Vascular dementia is widely considered the second most common cause of dementia after Alzheimer's disease, accounting for 10 percent of cases (Battistin and Cagnin, 2010).
 Early detection and accurate diagnosis are important, as risk factors for vascular dementia are important targets for medical intervention.
 We hypothesize motor and cognitive slowing effects on the test performance. - The PD group has 126 subjects diagnosed with Parkinson's disease.
 Early in the course of the disease the most obvious symptoms are movement-related and may include tremor, rigidity, slowness of movement and difficulty with gait.
 Later, thinking and behavioral problems may arise, with dementia (if diagnosed) most often occurring in the advanced stages of the disease.
-There is no cure yet, but medical and surgical treatments are effective at managing the motor symptoms of the disease.
+There is no cure yet, but medical and surgical treatments are effective at managing the motor symptoms of the disease. - Our set of 406 healthy controls (HC) comes from people who have been longitudinally studied as participants in the Framingham Heart Study1 and are judged by trained examiners to be cognitively intact.